 How much tax do you have to pay?

-Anything above the £325,000 threshold is subject to inheritance tax, barring a few exemptions.
-The current standard inheritance tax rate in 2020 is 40%.
+Anything above the £325,000 threshold is subject to IHT, barring a few exemptions.
+The current standard inheritance tax rate in 2022 is 40%.
 It’s only charged on the part above the threshold.

 Who pays inheritance tax?

-But who has to pay the bill?
-The estate also pays any tax due on your estate.
-The person dealing with the estate will make sure the tax payment is made from the estate on time.
+The estate is liable for any inheritance tax.
+Therefore, the person dealing with the estate must ensure the tax payment is made from the estate on time.

 The exception to this is tax due on gifts.
-If there is any tax due on gifts you made in the previous seven years, the recipient is usually in charge of paying tax.
-If they can’t or they won’t, the money will come out of your estate.
+If any tax is due on gifts made in the previous seven years, the recipient is usually responsible for paying the tax.
+If they can't or refuse to pay, the money will come out of your estate.

 Can you pay inheritance tax in advance?

 You can't make a payment before you've died.
-You should prepare for possible payments by estimating your estate's value and figuring how much tax your beneficiaries might have to pay.
+However, you can prepare for possible IHT payments by estimating your estate's value and determining how much tax your beneficiaries might have to pay.
 But you're not allowed to pay a tax bill before the person in question has died.
+If you see anyone offering you options to do so, these are scams!

-You can make payments without knowing exactly how much you have to pay.
-These are called ‘payments on account’.
+You can make payments without knowing exactly how much you have to pay - 'payments on account’.
 If you know you have to pay tax, then making a small payment in advance like this can help move the process along.

 How soon do you have to pay inheritance tax?

-You have to pay inheritance tax within six months after the person died.
-If you died in January, your estate must deal with any tax payments by the end of July.
+You have to pay IHT within six months after the person dies.
+So, for example, if you die in January, your estate must deal with any tax payments by the end of July.
 If you fail to make the payment, HMRC will charge interest on the tax bill.

-It’s also worth noting here that you usually have to make at least a partial payment before you can go through the probate process.
+It’s also worth noting here that you usually have to make at least a partial payment on your IHT bill before you can go through the probate process.

-To pay, you’ll need to get a payment reference number from HMRC.
-You can find more information about it here.
+You'll need to get a payment reference number from HMRC to pay.
+You can find more information about it on the Government's website.

 Do you have to pay it all at once?

-You do not have to pay the whole inheritance tax at once.
+You do not have to pay the whole IHT at once.
 Instalments are available for:

 - Shares and securities, including unlisted shares and securities